kokoichi206/til/books/anything/classic_shell_scripting.md

   - "the hurricane ripped through Florida causing havoc"
 - myriad
   - a countless or extremely great number of people or things.
+- notoriety
+  - the state of being famous or well known for some bad quality or deed.
+- Glossary
+  - an alphabetical list of words relating to a specific subject, text, or dialect, with explanations; a brief dictionary.